Seahawks rookies take to Lake Washington for team-building exercise

 But to Carroll, they matter greatly, and there was no coincidence that the canoe ride occurred on the day before the final OTA and rookies leave for the summer.

-Carroll’s hope is that the 32 rookies on the Seahawks roster — including 10 draft picks — will have gotten to know each other that much better before they scatter for roughly six weeks and won’t need much of a reintroduction when they return for training camp, which is scheduled to start on July 26.
+Carroll’s hope is that the 32 rookies on the Seahawks roster — including 10 draft picks — will have gotten to know each other that much better before they scatter for roughly six weeks and won’t need much of a reintroduction when they return for training camp, which starts July 26.

 Those rookies make up more than a third of the team’s 90-man roster, with each of the draft picks potentially in line to play key roles.
 So, the sooner they all feel like real teammates, the better.